 Carbon or charcoal filters help purify air by absorbing odours.
 If you use your cooker hood in recirculation mode, you will need to replace the carbon filter once every four to six months, on average.

 Chimney cooker hoods

-Chimney-style hoods are made of stainless steel and glass and comprise a canopy, to capture the steam and smells, and a chimney fitted with a fan to extract them.
-They need to be fitted to the wall and can be found in sizes big enough for four-ring hobs or large eight-burner 120cm-wide range cookers.
+Chimney-style hoods are made of stainless steel and sometimes glass, too.
+They comprise a canopy, to capture the steam and smells, and a chimney with a fan to extract them.
+They need to be fitted to the wall and can be found in sizes small enough for standard four-ring hobs or large enough for eight-burner, 120cm-wide range cookers.